lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

 * **Days 2–3:** Build artifacts (RPMs/JARs).
 * **Days 4–10:** Build conda packages and deployment artifacts.
 * **Day 13:** Initial deployment to BTS.
-* **By Day 15 (noon PT):** All CSCs available on BTS.
+* **By Day 15 (9 AM PT):** All CSCs available on BTS.
 * **Days 15–17:** Integration testing.
 * **Day 20:** Summit deployment.

 It takes roughly one week from work closure to finishing the deployment artifacts, allowing time to identify and resolve problems.
 After the initial BTS deployment the CSC developers have about 2.5 days to react to changes in the interface.
 While it’s ideal to notify folks of these changes in advance, this may not always be possible.
 Integration testing is limited to three days.
-Summit deployments always occur at 9 AM summit time on the Monday following the BTS deployment.
+Summit deployments always occur at 9 AM summit time on the Tuesday following the BTS deployment.

 .. _vanward: https://vanward.lsst.io